Need advice about which tool to choose?Ask the StackShare community!

 Leaflet vs OpenStreetMap: What are the differences?

-In this article, we will explore the key differences between Leaflet and OpenStreetMap.
 Leaflet is a JavaScript library used for creating interactive maps, while OpenStreetMap is an open-source map data platform.
+Let's explore the key differences between them.

 2. Map Customization: Leaflet provides extensive customization options for map styling.
 Developers can easily change the map's appearance by modifying various properties such as colors, icons, and overlays.
 OpenStreetMap, on the other hand, offers limited customization options out of the box.
 However, it allows developers to contribute to the map data itself and make changes by adding or editing map features.